drpetersonfernandes/BatchConvertToCompressedFile/ReadMe.md

 ## Overview
 Batch Convert to Compressed File is a Windows application that provides a simple user interface for compressing multiple files into individual archives and verifying the integrity of existing compressed files.

-## Features
+## Key Features
-- **Batch Compression**: Compress multiple files into individual archives in a single operation.
+- **Batch Compression**: Compress multiple files into individual archives in a single operation
-- **Multiple Format Support**: Create `.7z` archives or `.zip` archives.
+- **Multiple Format Support**: Create `.7z` or `.zip` archives
-- **Archive Verification**: Verify the integrity of `.7z`, `.zip`, and `.rar` archives with comprehensive CRC checking.
+- **Comprehensive Archive Verification**: Verify integrity of `.7z`, `.zip`, and `.rar` archives with detailed CRC checking
-- **Progress Tracking**: Detailed progress indication, real-time logging, and write speed monitoring during operations.
+- **Real-time Progress Tracking**: Detailed progress indicators, logging, and write speed monitoring
+- **Flexible File Management**:
-- **Delete Original Option**: Option to remove source files after successful compression.
+  - Option to delete original files after compression
-- **File Organization**: Automatically move verified archives to "Success" or "Failed" folders.
+  - Automatically move verified archives to "Success" or "Failed" folders
-- **User-Friendly Interface**: Simple and intuitive tabbed Windows interface with real-time statistics.
+- **User-Friendly Interface**: Intuitive, clean Windows application with real-time statistics

 ## Supported File Formats